jobbrIO/jobbr-server/README.md

 Simply create a database (or use any existing) by executing the CreateSchemaAndTables.sql-File, located in source\Jobbr.Server.Dapper.
 The JobStorageProvider is Dapper-based and has been tested against SQL Server 2012.

 ## Hosting a JobbrServer
-To Host a JobbrServer simply define a Storage Provider for Jobs and JobArtefacts and initialize the JobServer:
+To host a JobbrServer simply define a Storage Provider for Jobs and JobArtefacts and initialize the JobServer:

 ```c#
 var jobStorageProvider = new DapperStorageProvider(@"YourConnectionString");